Welcome to Justin B. O’Brien Reports – a behind the scenes look at my life as a career news gatherer. Feel free to tell

 The latest stories I’ve covered include the Napa Fires, 2017 Mexico City Earthquake, Las Vegas mass shooting, Hurricane Harvey and the Solar Eclipse.
 During the past two decades I’ve covered many major news events including: the Rio Olympics, 2015 San Bernardino Terrorist Attack, Super Bowls, the Mayweather/Pacquio fight, Texas Flooding, the Colorado Theatre Shootings, Ex-LAPD Christopher Dorner, the LAX Shooting, George Zimmerman LA Protests, Grammy and Oscars red carpet arrivals, September 11 Attacks, the Iraq War and numerous US breaking news stories.

 I began my television news career with National Nine News Australia in 1990, as a camera assistant at Parliament House Canberra.
-During the next four years covered Australian Politics, witnessed Prime Ministerial leadership challenges, filmed visits by foreign Heads Of State, travelled overseas with Australia’s Foreign Minister and covered the 1993 Australian Federal Election campaign.
+During the next four years covered Australian Politics, witnessed Prime Ministerial leadership challenges, filmed visits by foreign Heads Of State, travelled overseas (Cambodia, Thailand, Indonesia) with Australia’s Foreign Minister and covered the 1993 Australian Federal Election campaign.

 In 1994, I was posted to Nine Network Australia’s Los Angeles Bureau as a cameraman/editor.
 For the next decade I travelled the American continent covering every major US news story.

 This included the 1994 Los Angeles Earthquake, the Columbine School shooting, Academy Award ceremonys, 1996 Summer and 2002 Winter Olympics, Tiger Wood’s first victory at Augusta National (US Masters) and Presidential election campaigns.
 I was part of Nine’s team on the ground in New York, providing coverage of the aftermath of the terrorist attacks on September 11, 2001.

 March 2007, I reported from Afghanistan while travelling with Australian troops based in the Southern Uruzgan Provience.
 In February 2008, I was dispatched to East Timor, this time to report on the attempted assassination of President Jose Ramos-Horta.